apache/samza/docs/learn/documentation/0.7.0/jobs/packaging.md

 bin/run-container.sh
 ```

-The run-container.sh script is responsible for starting the TaskRunner.
+The run-container.sh script is responsible for starting the [SamzaContainer](../container/samza-container.html).
 The run-am.sh script is responsible for starting Samza's application master for YARN.
 Thus, the run-am.sh script is only used by the YarnJob, but both YarnJob and ProcessJob use run-container.sh.

 Typically, these two scripts are bundled into a tar.gz file that has a structure like this: